karussell/snacktory/README.md

     <!-- or if you prefer the latest build <version>1.2-SNAPSHOT</version> -->
  </dependency>
  ```

+ If you need this for Android be sure you read [this issue](https://github.com/karussell/snacktory/issues/36).

  Now you can use it as follows:

  ```java